RarelyCharlie/rarelycharlie.github.io/_draft/listenerinfo.md

 </style>
 <script src="https://cdnjs.cloudflare.com/ajax/libs/elasticlunr/0.9.6/elasticlunr.min.js"></script>

-This experimental and unofficial search engine searches all threads in the *Listener Learning & Journey* and *Safety & Knowledge at 7 Cups* communities.
-Links to listener-only threads only work if you are logged in to a listener account at 7 Cups.
+This experimental and unofficial search engine searches all threads in the *Listener Learning & Journey* and *Safety & Knowledge at 7 Cups* communities, excluding archived threads and many checkins.

 Threads with the most upvotes are displayed first, no matter how old they are.
 Beware outdated information.
 Some threads date back to 2014.

+You can't search for tags

+Results that link to listener-only threads only work if you are logged in to a listener account at 7 Cups.

+The Options button doesn't work yet.
+Some additional search options may be added later.

 <p>Search for all of these words (more words for fewer results):<br>
 <input type="text" id="words" onkeydown="searchkey(this)" placeholder="…words…" autocomplete="off" autofocus> <i class="fa fa-search"></i> <button title="Sorry, not implemented yet!">Options <i class="fa fa-caret-down"></i></button></p>